Exploring the Bucket List of Anantara General Managers

-As avid travelers ourselves, we asked some of our General Managers, located in the Maldives, Cambodia and the deserts of Abu Dhabi to share some of the bucket list travel items they plan to tick off once this is all over.
+As avid travelers ourselves, we asked some of our General Managers, located in the Maldives, Cambodia and the deserts of Abu Dhabi to share some of the bucket list travel items they plan to tick off.

 Giles Selves Cluster General Manager of Anantara Dhigu, Anantara Kihavah, Anantara Veli & Naladhu Private Island